Azure/azure-docs-sdk-java/docs-ref-services/preview/spring-data-cosmos-readme.md

 // Excluded paths for indexing
 String[] excludePaths() default {};
 ```
+- If using a column for summation in a sum() query that column should be indexed or else it will lead to performance issues.
 #### Unique Key Policy
  - Azure Spring Data Cosmos supports setting `UniqueKeyPolicy` on container by adding the annotation `@CosmosUniqueKeyPolicy` to domain class.
 This annotation has the following attributes:
 ```java readme-sample-CosmosUniqueKeyPolicyCodeSnippet